 Grant Thornton UK LLP is a member firm of Grant Thornton International Ltd (GTIL).
 GTIL and the member firms are not a worldwide partnership.
 GTIL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
 GTIL does not provide services to clients.
-GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.
+GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for agent for a frequency of the services are delivered by the member firms.